-I. CURRENT RESEARCH SUPPORTS AFFORDING 19-YEAR-OLDS THE SAME SENTENCING PROTECTIONS AFFORDED TO 18-YEAR-OLDS UNDER PARKS.

-A. The neuroscientific research relied on by this Court in Parks shows that older adolescents, including 19-year-olds, share essentially the same developmental characteristics as 18-year-olds, and are therefore equally less culpable than older adults.
+- I. CURRENT RESEARCH SUPPORTS AFFORDING 20-YEAR-OLDS THE SAME SENTENCING PROTECTIONS AFFORDED TO 18-YEAR-OLDS UNDER PARKS. - A. The neuroscientific research relied on by this Court in Parks shows that older adolescents, including 20-year-olds, share essentially the same developmental characteristics as 18-year-olds, and are therefore equally less culpable than older adults.

 In Parks, this Court found that there is a "clear [scientific] consensus that late adolescence-which includes the age of 18-is a key stage of development characterized by significant brain, behavioral, and psychological change" that shares the same key developmental characteristics of early adolescence recognized by the U.S. Supreme Court in Roper, Graham, and Miller.
 Parks, 510 Mich at 249.
 The three key developmental characteristics of youth recognized by the Supreme Court that make youth less culpable than adults, and therefore "less deserving of the most severe punishment," Miller v Alabama, 567 US 460, 471; 132 S Ct 2455; 183 L Ed 2d 407 (2012), quoting Graham v Florida, 560 US 48, 68; 130 S Ct 2011; 176 L Ed 2d 825 (2010), are: (1) a lack of maturity, impulsivity, and impetuosity; (2) susceptibility to outside influences; and, most significantly, (3) the capacity for change.
 See Montgomery v Louisiana, 577 US 190, 206-207; 136 S Ct 718; 193 L Ed 2d 599 (2016), quoting Miller, 567 US at 471.
-Current research shows that older adolescents, beyond age 18 and including but not limited to 19-year-olds like Mr.

-Czarnecki, share these same physiological and psychological traits with youth, making them equally less culpable and thus less deserving of the most serious punishments meted out to adults.
+The research that this Court relied on in Parks shows that older adolescents, beyond age 18 and including but not limited to 20-year-olds like Mr. Taylor, share these same physiological and psychological traits with younger adolescents, making them equally less culpable and thus less deserving of the most serious punishments meted out to adults.

 It is now widely accepted that the characteristics cited by the Supreme Court in its youth sentencing cases persist "far later than was previously thought," and certainly beyond age 18.
 Schiraldi & Western, Why 21-Year-Old Offenders Should Be Tried in Family Court, Washington Post (October 2, 2015).
 See, e.g., Michaels, A Decent Proposal: Exempting Eighteen- to Twenty Year-Olds From the Death Penalty, 40 NYU Rev L & Soc Change 139, 163 (2016); Weingard et al., Effects of Anonymous Peer Observation on Adolescents' Preference for Immediate Rewards, 17 Developmental Sci 71, 71-73 (2013); Monahan, Steinberg & Piquero, Juvenile Justice Policy and Practice: A Developmental Perspective, 44 Crime & Just 577, 582 (2015).
-A comprehensive 2019 report from the National Academies of Sciences explains this shift in the understanding of adolescence, noting that "the unique period of brain development and heightened brain plasticity ... continues into the mid-20s," and that "most 18-25-year-olds experience a prolonged period of transition to independent adulthood, a worldwide trend that blurs the boundary between adolescence and 'young adulthood,' developmentally speaking."
+Incorporating this research, in 2019, the Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and Its Applications of the National Academies of Sciences, Engineering, and Medicine ("NAS") published a Consensus Study Report that recognized "the unique period of brain development and heightened brain plasticity . . . continues into the mid-20s," and that "most 18-25-year-olds experience a prolonged period of transition to independent adulthood, a worldwide trend that blurs the boundary between adolescence and 'young adulthood,' developmentally speaking."
 National Academies of Sciences, Engineering & Medicine, The Promise of Adolescence: Realizing Opportunity for All Youth (Washington, DC: The National Academies Press, 2019), p 22.
-The report concludes it would be "arbitrary in developmental terms to draw a cut-off line at age 18."
+The NAS report accordingly concluded that it would be "arbitrary in developmental terms to draw a cut-off line at age 18."
 Id.